-For more information about ABAC, see What is ABAC? in the IAM User Guide.
+For more information about ABAC, see Define permissions with ABAC authorization in the IAM User Guide.
 To view a tutorial with steps for setting up ABAC, see Use attribute-based access control (ABAC) in the IAM User Guide.

 Using Temporary credentials with DeepRacer